bcgov/sso-keycloak/helm/timescaledb/README.md

 \c k6loadtests;

-CREATE EXTENSION IF NOT EXISTS timescaledb
+CREATE EXTENSION IF NOT EXISTS timescaledb;
 ```